neew1152/WSL_Internet-Cafe-Streaming-Server-Debian-AMD64/README.md

 > Well, that's okay, baby, only words bleed

-> Inside these pages, you just hold me."
+> Inside these pages, you just hold me

+> And I won't ever let you go."